Corey Dickerson Player Props: Nationals vs. Dodgers

 Dodgers Pitching Rankings

-- The Dodgers pitching staff is 16th in MLB with a collective 8.6 strikeouts per nine innings.
+- The Dodgers pitching staff is 18th in the league with a collective 8.5 strikeouts per nine innings.

-- The Dodgers' 4.51 team ERA ranks 22nd among all league pitching staffs.
+- The Dodgers' 4.44 team ERA ranks 20th across all league pitching staffs.

-- Dodgers pitchers combine to surrender 62 total home runs at a clip of 1.1 per game (to rank 17th in the league).
+- Dodgers pitchers combine to rank 15th in baseball in home runs allowed (62 total, 1.1 per game).

-- The Dodgers will send Miller (1-0) out to make his second start of the season.
+- Gonsolin gets the start for the Dodgers, his seventh of the season.
+He is 2-1 with a 1.82 ERA and 23 strikeouts in 29 2/3 innings pitched.

-- In his most recent time out on Tuesday, the right-hander tossed five innings against the Atlanta Braves, giving up one earned run while surrendering four hits.
+- The righty's last appearance was on Wednesday against the Atlanta Braves, when he tossed 5 2/3 innings, surrendering three earned runs while giving up three hits.

 © 2023 Data Skrive.
 All rights reserved.